-We analysed each of the deemed contract prices put forward by the suppliers who submitted offers to be appointed as the SoLR, and calculated a Typical Domestic Consumption Value (TDCV) annual bill figure.
-We took the prices being charged into consideration as part of the deal for customers, with a general preference to minimise additional charges that consumers might face, all other things being equal.
-Of the bidders who volunteered, all offered deemed tariffs that are competitive compared to their own Standard Variable Tariffs, which are below the current price cap.
+We analysed each of the deemed contract prices put forward by the suppliers who submitted offers to be appointed as the SoLR, and calculated a typical annual bill figure.
+We took the prices being charged into consideration as part of the deal for customers, with a general preference to minimise additional charges that consumers might face, provided that the prices were not contingent on recovery of expected supply costs from the levy.
+Suppliers put forward a range of deemed tariffs.
+The majority of suppliers, including E.ON Next, offered deemed tariffs for domestic customers close to the level of the default price cap.
+We also analysed the deemed tariffs offered to non-domestic customers, and E.ON Next's offer represented the best price for these customers.